-For many, the holidays are an invitation to a month-long food free-for-all.
+For many, special occasions like birthdays, holidays and vacations are invitations to overindulge in rich, fatty foods.
 Although you may lose those extra pounds down the road through diet and exercise, you won't necessarily dislodge the cholesterol-induced plaque build-up in your arteries that resulted from your unhealthy eating.

-So before you accept that extra helping of butter-laden mashed potatoes or say "Yes" to one more slice of grandma's pumpkin cheesecake, Olivia Forys, MD, a primary care physician at Rush University Medical Center, suggests taking a moment to consider some facts about cholesterol:
+So before you accept that extra helping of butter-laden mashed potatoes at Thanksgiving or say "Yes" to that second slice of cake at Mom's birthday bash, take a moment to consider 5 facts about cholesterol:

 It may take the blame for causing arterial blockages that can lead to heart disease and stroke, but cholesterol is essential for maintaining healthy cell walls and producing vitamin D as well as the sex hormones androgen and estrogen.